valentinlageard/libft/README.md

 ## Functions to add

-- realloc (stdlib) : change size of allocated memory.
+- `realloc` : change size of allocated memory.